FDLS Inspire Fidelis Multi Factor ETF

 Valuation

-The current pricing of the underlying holdings reads trailing P/E of 14.79, forward P/E of 12.61, PEG of 1.24.
+The current pricing of the underlying holdings reads trailing P/E of 15.59, forward P/E of 11.70, PEG of 1.57.
 The small spread between trailing and forward P/E suggests neither meaningful acceleration nor deterioration is currently priced into the earnings outlook.
-The PEG ratio is low enough to suggest the valuation is supported by earnings growth expectations rather than multiple expansion alone.
-The current ratio of 2.06 is in an acceptable range, reflecting reasonable short-term financial health.
+The PEG ratio signals a portfolio priced at reasonable growth-adjusted value — adequate for the earnings outlook, without offering an obvious margin of safety.
+At 2.96, the aggregate current ratio reflects strong balance sheet liquidity across the portfolio.
 In aggregate, the valuation reads as fair to moderately stretched — leaving the investment case dependent on earnings execution rather than multiple expansion.

 Margins & Cash Generation

-Looking at margins from gross to free cash flow, gross margin sits at 43.81%, operating margin at 16.97%, and free cash flow margin at 18.19%.
-Gross margins are constructive — not exceptional, but indicative of businesses with reasonable unit economics.
+Looking at margins from gross to free cash flow, gross margin sits at 39.91%, operating margin at 17.67%, and free cash flow margin at 16.78%.
+The gross margin reading is middling — acceptable, but leaving less room for error at the production level.
 At this level, operating margins reflect businesses that are scaling with discipline without dramatic cost pressure.
 The portfolio's cash conversion is solid — a sign that operating profits are translating into real liquidity at the fund level.
 Together, these margins describe a portfolio where business quality varies — and where macro or sector headwinds could disproportionately impact the weaker-margin holdings.

 Growth & Forward Outlook

-Projected 12-month EPS growth of 17.3% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
-Zooming out from the valuation discussion, TTM revenue growth of 15.80% pointing to stable operational progress without outsized acceleration, while the estimated 12-month price change of 16.94%, where target prices point to mid-range appreciation potential from current levels.
+Projected 12-month EPS growth of 33.3% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
+Zooming out from the valuation discussion, TTM revenue growth of 23.39% pointing to sustained and broad-based revenue growth within the basket, while the estimated 12-month price change of 21.44%, where target prices point to mid-range appreciation potential from current levels.
 Anchoring to reported revenues provides discipline; analyst price targets add context about how the market currently values that operating reality.
 The path to realizing analyst-implied returns runs through revenue execution, margin stability, and a macro environment that doesn't undermine either.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion